The Dutch Game Awards 2025

 So here we are again.
 Another year, another parliament of 13 gilded owls to be awarded to the very best creatives in the Dutch games industry.

 I had the distinct honor to provide the eponymous awards once again, and I dare say that the event was even bigger and better than in 2024.
 We have the entire DGA team to thank for that, without whom this would simply not be possible.
-Now let's dive in without further ado!
+Martine Spaans, the General Manager of the DGA, had this to say about the awards, and my contribution to them:

 (Source: Arno Landsbergen)